Jon Derek (Vocals/Rhythm

 Serenaders evolved in 1962 and became Johnny and The Hayriders.

-Jon Derek becomes the first British country music artist to perform in stereo for BBC Radio in 1962 when Johnny and The Hayriders take part in a half-hour show entitled
+Jon Derek became the first British country music artist to perform in stereo for BBC Radio in 1962 when Johnny and The Hayriders took part in a half-hour show entitled

 'Country Time'.
 They performed an instrumental and five vocal numbers.
 The show was pre-recorded at 'Camden Town Theatre Studios'.
 The 'Newbury Weekly News' wrote,

 "Most groups would give their amplifiers just for a chance to play to a multi-million transistor-side audience.
 Now Newbury’s best-progressed Country and Western gang

 Johnny and The Hayriders have been accoladed with an invite to transmit in the BBC’s stereophonic schedule."

 In June 1963, Johnny and The Hayriders supported Jim Reeves and the Blue Boys when they flew to the UK for a brief tour of US Air Force Bases.
 Opening

 the show for Jim, he praised their style and said, “Johnny and The Hayriders are the nearest thing to the Nashville sound that I have heard whilst in Britain.”
 He readily gave them